avrilcoghlan/vibriowatch/docs/source/AMR.rst

 -----------------------------------------------

 The main treatment for cholera is to give fluids and salt either orally as oral rehydration salts, or by injection (see `CDC`_, `Somboonwit et al 2017`_).
-However, in some particular situations antimicrobial treatment is given to certain patients.
+However, in some particular situations, antimicrobial treatment is sometimes given to patients.
-By clearing the bacteria earlier than the patients own immune system, antimicrobials could reduce the duration and severity of the illness, and reduce onward transmission to other people (see `Leibovici-Weissman et al 2014`_, `Hseuh and Waters 2019`_).
+Antimicrobials can reduce the duration and severity of the cholera illness, and also reduce onward transmission to other people (see `Leibovici-Weissman et al 2014`_, `Hseuh and Waters 2019`_).

 .. _CDC: https://www.cdc.gov/cholera/treatment/antibiotic-treatment.html